jrob93/confirm-a-comet/README.md

 ATLAS_PSF_sextractor.py: To confirm cometary activity one usually compares the PSF of the detected object to the comae of background stars.

-Here we use the source-extractor, which should be installed on your machine as the sex command.This can be found on github at https://sextractor.readthedocs.io/en/latest/index.html and the original paper (Bertin and Arnouts 1996)is at https://aas.aanda.org/articles/aas/abs/1996/08/ds1060/ds1060.html
+Here we use the source-extractor, which should be installed on your machine as the sex command.
+This can be found on github at https://sextractor.readthedocs.io/en/latest/index.html and the original paper (Bertin and Arnouts 1996)is at https://aas.aanda.org/articles/aas/abs/1996/08/ds1060/ds1060.html